xsf/xmpp.org/content/blog/2022-09-05-newsletter.md

 [python-nbxmpp 3.2.0 and 3.2.1](https://dev.gajim.org/gajim/python-nbxmpp/-/blob/master/ChangeLog) have been released, which bring support for Extensible SASL Profile ([XEP-0388](https://xmpp.org/extensions/xep-0388.html)) and bug fixes.

 [Tigase Martin 3.2.1](https://github.com/tigase/Martin/releases/tag/3.2.1) has been released.

+From the ignite realtime community:
+ - REST API Openfire plugin [1.9.0](https://discourse.igniterealtime.org/t/rest-api-openfire-plugin-1-9-0-released/91928/2) and [1.9.1](https://discourse.igniterealtime.org/t/rest-api-openfire-plugin-1-9-1-released/91936) has been released to fix several bugs.
+ - [Openfire ThreadDump plugin 1.1.0](https://discourse.igniterealtime.org/t/openfire-threaddump-plugin-1-1-0-released/92030) has been released and add two new evaluators for the TaskEngine and statistics from the database connection pool.

 ## Extensions and specifications